fjollberg/rpi-powerwalker-plus/README.md

 ## Failed spectacularly to run on Raspberry Pi

-This project failed spectacularly in the current setup to run on a Raspberry Pi.
-The issue is that the bundled JRE does not support the architecture.
+This project failed spectacularly to run on a Raspberry Pi.
+The priimary isse is that the bundled JRE does not support the arm64 architecture.
 I guess I should have seen that in advance.

-In addition, there are other binaries in the bin folder of Powermaster which does not match the architecture.
-I'm uncertain what role they play.
-I'm mainly interrested in viewing the status of the UPS device and not in the USP event propagation bits.
+In addition there are other binaries in the package.
+I've made an attempt to provide an 64 jre, but the libppbedrvc.so is also necessary, to talk to the device I presume.

+So, end of the road.

-It runs as-is on the target architecture x86-64.
+It runs as-is on the target architecture x86-64, but is not tested further.

-I'm considering doing a retake on this, extracting the webapp and using a JRE as provided by the environment.
-But this feels like violating the Powerwalker rights to the software a bit.

 ## PowerMaster+